 In Windows XP, you must switch Control Panel to Classic View first.
 Do this by clicking the Switch to Classic View link on the left.
 Then locate and double-click Flash Player.

 Flash Player Settings Manager opens in Storage tab.
-This is the tab related to Flash cookies that many companies (mis)use for tracking users' behavior online.
+This is the tab related to Flash cookies and data that many companies (mis)use for tracking users' behavior online.
 While not all Flash cookies are sneaky, it is best to keep these away.
 Do this by clicking Block all sites from storing information on this computer.